Causal Hamilton-Jacobi-Bellman Equations for Anticipative Stochastic Optimal Control: Hamilton-Jacobi-Bellmann Equation

 and

 \end{enumerate} \end{exmp}

 \begin{rem} The continuity and boundedness assumptions on $F$ and its causal derivatives are very strong.
 For instance, for a continuous semimartingale $X$ there is no causal functional $F\in\c12$, such that $F(\id,X)$ is indistinguishable from the stochastic quadratic variation or from the It\^o integral $\int_0^\cdot X\dd X$ (since these objects are not continuous in the topology of uniform convergence).
-Of course it is desirable (but outside the scope of this work) to allow for a richer class of causal functionals as considered in \parencite[Definition 10, Theorem 33, Corollary 39]{oberhauserExtensionFunctionalIto2012}. \end{rem}
+Of course it is desirable (but outside the scope of this work) to allow for a richer class of causal functionals as considered in \parencite[Definition 10, Theorem 33, Corollary 39]{oberhauserExtensionFunctionalIto2012}.
+Other working directions are to change the state space of $F$: E.g.\ add an explicit dependence on $\la X\ra$, see \parencite[Part II, Chapter 6.3]{BallyVlad2016Sibp}, or let $F$ depend on a full (geometric) rough path $\Xb\colon[0,T]\to G^{N}(\R^d)$, see \parencite{cuchieroFunctionalItoformulaTaylor2025} for an appropriate nonsymmetric adjustment of the concepts of causal derivatives.
+We point out that in the case of one-dimensional Brownian motion the current set up is enough.
+Indeed by Example \ref{exmp:lift} its It\^o lift is simply $(W, \frac12\delta W - \id )$.
+Hence a \textit{reduced rough path}, that is its second level is purely symmetric and consists solely of increments $\delta W$.
+Whereas a multidimensional Brownian motion leads to a second level $\W$ with a non zero antisymmetric part.
+That part represents complex pathdependencies that are ``not seen'' by the the symmetric causal space derivative. \end{rem}

-In the Definition \ref{defi:nabla} of the causal space derivative, $F$ needs to be defined for all cadlag paths $X$ (otherwise $F$ is not defined for the perturbed path $X_t +h\one_{[t,T]}$).
+In the Definition \ref{defi:nabla} of the causal space derivative, $F$ needs to be defined for all c\`adl\`ag paths $X$ (otherwise $F$ is not defined for the perturbed path $X_t +h\one_{[t,T]}$).
 By contrast, in our optimization problem only continuous (even Brownian) paths matter.
 Hence the question arises in what sense the Brownian paths determine a solution to \eqref{hjb}.
 It is known from \parencite[Theorem 5.4.1, Theorem 5.4.2]{BallyVlad2016Sibp}, that whenever two causal functionals $F^1, F^2\in\c12$ coincide on $[0,T]\times C([0,T],\R^d)$, also their causal space derivatives $\nabla^k F^1=\nabla^k F^2$ coincide there.
-In fact, even a restriction to Brownian paths as in \eqref{hjb}, still characterizes the 'causal heat operator' up to indistinguishability, if combined with regularity assumptions.
-The following result which is essentially due to \parencite{oberhauserExtensionFunctionalIto2012}:
+In fact, even a restriction to Brownian paths as in \eqref{hjb}, still characterizes the `causal heat operator' up to indistinguishability, if combined with regularity assumptions.
+This is the point of following result which is essentially due to \parencite{oberhauserExtensionFunctionalIto2012}: